Battle for Brest: Background

 Early in the war, after the Fall of France in 1940, the United States and the United Kingdom began planning an eventual "Invasion of Western Europe" to be put into effect when and if the United States joined the war.
-American and Canadian troops would be moved from North America to England (as long as the United Kingdom was still in the war), until an Allied invasion could be mounted to the continent.
+American and Canadian troops would be moved from North America to England until an Allied invasion could be mounted on the continent.

-A major issue was how to supply the invasion army with the tens of thousands of tons of materiel it would need after it landed.
+A major issue was how to supply the invasion army with the tens of thousands of tons of material it would need after it landed.
 The capture of ports on the European Atlantic coast was a necessity, and the most suitable ones were clear invasion objectives.
-The capture of these port facilities was deemed crucial, because a lack of supplies would strand an invading army.
-For the initial phase of the battle, large artificial ports (Mulberry Harbors) would be erected on the beaches, but they had limited unloading capacity, and were considered a contingency until real ports could be captured and put into service.
+The capture of these port facilities was deemed crucial because a lack of supplies would strand an invading army.
+For the initial phase of the battle, large artificial ports (Mulberry Harbors) would be erected on the beaches, but they had limited unloading capacity and were considered a contingency until real ports could be captured and put into service.

-Suitable ports were all along the northern coast of France, in particular the port of Brest in Brittany, for a long time the main French Fleet harbor on the Atlantic coast and the westernmost port in France.
+Suitable ports were all along the northern coast of France, in particular the port of Brest in Brittany, for a long time the main French Fleet harbour on the Atlantic coast and the westernmost port in France.
 The Allied strategists even considered it possible that, after its capture, supplies could arrive directly from the US to Brest, bypassing England and reaching the Allied Armies moving east, towards Germany, much faster.

 Other ports were Saint Malo, Lorient, and Saint Nazaire in Brittany and Cherbourg and Le Havre in Normandy (which would eventually be selected as the invasion landing area).
 Operation Sledgehammer, the capture of Cherbourg, had been considered by the Allies, but it was cancelled after the disastrous 1942 Dieppe Raid.
 It was decided that a direct attack on a port from the sea was not an option.

 The Germans, realizing this, began building fortifications around these ports earlier in the war through their Organization Todt, as part of the Atlantic Wall concept.
 Some of these ports were major U-boat bases as well, and had bomb-proof concrete submarine pens built.
 These fortifications had been surviving Allied air strikes for some time.
 Local resistance groups operating in Brittany especially near Brest sent spies to observe and report German naval activity such as arrival and departure of U-boats and other Kriegsmarine naval ships.
-If these ports, where the U-Boat bases were located, were to fall into the hands of the Allies, the submarines out at sea would have to fight their way around England, pass Allied destroyers and aircraft to ports in Belgium, The Netherlands, Denmark, Norway, or Germany still under German control, while docked U-Boats would be captured or put out of commission.
+If these ports, where the U-boat bases were located, were to fall into the hands of the Allies, the submarines out at sea would have to fight their way around England, pass Allied destroyers and aircraft to ports in Belgium, The Netherlands, Denmark, Norway, or Germany still under German control, while docked U-boats would be captured or put out of commission.